-Let us ask a different but related question about the 2020 presidential election.
-What might have happened in 2020 had Ranked-Choice Voting (RCV) been used instead of plurality?
+<text>Let us ask a different but related question about the 2020 presidential election.
+What might have happened in 2020 had RCV been used instead of plurality?
 RCV asks voters to rank the candidates.
-Under the Maine rules for RCV for federal elections (Akula, Cervas, and Goren 2020), if no candidate receives a majority of first choice votes, then the candidate with fewest first choice votes have the votes on the ballots which ranked that candidate first reallocated to the voter’s second choice on the ballot.
-And the process continues in this way until one candidate has a majority of the then valid first place votes.
-If it has not already been decided by one candidate receiving a majority of the votes at an earlier stage, this process must eventually lead to a two-candidate contest and thus a clear winner.
-RCV makes it easier for voters to express their true preferences without worrying whether their vote will be wasted on a candidate who has no real chance of winning, so we might think that RCV would encourage turnout by minority party voters.
+Under Maine rules for RCV for federal elections (Akula, Cervas, and Goren 2020), if no candidate receives a majority of first-choice votes, then the candidate with fewest first-choice votes would have the votes on the ballots that ranked that candidate first reallocated to the voter’s second choice on the ballot.
+The process continues in this way until one candidate has a majority of the then-valid first-place votes.
+If it has not already been decided by one candidate receiving a majority of the votes in an earlier round, this process must eventually lead to a two-candidate contest and thus a clear winner.
+RCV makes it easier for voters to express their true preferences without being concerned about whether their vote will be wasted on a candidate who has no real chance of winning; therefore, we might think that RCV would encourage turnout by minority-party voters.
 Of course, the counterfactual evaluation of any rule-change effect requires a note of caution.
-It would not just be changes in turnout levels affected by a shift to RCV; the consequences of a change in electoral rules include different incentives for candidate entry, strategic voting in the mass electorate, and different campaign strategies.
-For instance, a Donald Trump candidacy might have been less (more) likely in 2016 had RCV been in place for the Republican primary.
-The set of competitors might have been different, and the outcome very well may have been affected.
+It would not only be changes in turnout levels affected by a shift to RCV; the consequences of a change in electoral rules include different incentives for candidate entry, strategic voting in the mass electorate, and different campaign strategies.
+For instance, a Trump candidacy might have been less (more) likely in 2016 if RCV had been in place for the Republican primary.
+The set of competitors might have been different and the outcome very well may have been affected.
 Under a different voting rule, calculations about whether to enter the race would have changed.
-Some of Trump’s rivals in 2016 might have defeated him in head-to-head competition at the end of an RCV process, or there might have been more incentives for candidates to seek support from their rivals that would have changed who got eliminated when.
-In 2020, since the two major parties received the vast majority of the votes cast, it would be the voters who had selected a minor party as their first choice that would have their second (or third) choice counted in the final round.
+Some of Trump’s rivals in 2016 might have defeated him in head-to-head competition at the end of an RCV process, or there might have been more incentives for candidates to seek support from their rivals that would have changed who was eliminated when.
+In 2020, because the two major parties received the majority of the votes cast, it would have been the voters who had selected a minor-party candidate as their first choice who would have their second (or third) choice counted in the final round.
 Is it plausible to assume that the Jorgensen vote would have gone disproportionately to Trump under RCV?
-Well, the answer to that is yes—at least again using the 2016 estimates of Libertarian voting behavior from Devine and Kopko (2021) as our guide.
+The answer is yes—at least using the 2016 estimates of Libertarian voting behavior from Devine and Kopko (2021) as our guide.

 <Pull Quote 2 here>